 Oak Learning Partnership is a Multi Academy Trust that was formed on the 1st April 2019 between Unsworth Primary School and Elms Bank Specialist Arts College.
 Hazelwood High School is currently being sponsored by the Partnership.
 Click here to visit our trust website.

 Our CEO is Elaine Parkinson and our Director of School Improvement is Christine Reynolds.
 Both are Executive Headteachers of the Partnership.
 To find out more about Elms bank click here or to find out about Hazelwood click here.
-Our partnership website is currently underdevelopment and within each school there is a Partnership Office.

 CEO Mrs E Parkinson

 Ethos and Mission Statement

 To give our learning community a highly effective education in a truly inclusive environment.

 Compassion-we believe that we should show compassion to others and teach our young people that to be compassionate demonstrates their strength of character.
 Teaching our young people to be compassionate to one another should be a key element of their education.
 Encouraging compassion between all staff and for parents and families should be part of the ethos of the school.